ubsuny/VPT-CP2P2024/theory_physics.md

 viscosity value may be attributed to factors such as precise temperature control, accuracy in sample preparation, analysis and observation, etc.
- These findings provide a foundational framework for delving deeper into the dynamic characteristics of condensates like elasticity, actvation energye, etc..
+ These findings provide a foundational framework for delving deeper into the dynamic characteristics of condensates like elasticity, actvation energye, etc.

+# References
 [^1]: [J. A. McGlynn, N. Wu, and K. M. Schultz, Journal of Applied Physics 127, 201101 (2020)] (https://pubs.aip.org/aip/jap/article- pdf/doi/10.1063/5.0006122/15245133/201101 1 online.pdf .)
 [^2]: [D. Frenkel and B. Smit,Understanding Molecular Simulation, Vol. 1 (Elsevier Science Technology, United States, 2001).]
 [^3]: [H. Qian, M. P. Sheetz, and E. L. Elson, Biophys.
 J. 60, 910 (1991).]